CassieMarie0728/my-awesomeness/README.md

 - [leonlatsch/Photok](https://github.com/leonlatsch/Photok) - Private photo vault for Android
 - [maazm7d/TermuxHub](https://github.com/maazm7d/TermuxHub) - Your App Store for Termux tools.
 - [nextcloud/android](https://github.com/nextcloud/android) - 📱 Nextcloud Android app
+- [nvbangg/awesome-for-morphe](https://github.com/nvbangg/awesome-for-morphe) - Explore all Morphe resources, patches and community projects.
+Get daily notifications when there are new updates.
 - [rumboalla/apkupdater](https://github.com/rumboalla/apkupdater) - APKUpdater is an open source tool that simplifies the process of finding updates for your installed apps.
 - [sam1am/anyapk](https://github.com/sam1am/anyapk) - Install any apk on the device you own.
 - [samolego/Canta](https://github.com/samolego/Canta) - Uninstall any Android app without root (with power of Shizuku).
 Debloat your device as you wish, no PC required.